djorges/djorges/README.md

 </div>

 <h2>Proyectos</h2>
-<h3>Website | Aplicación Web</h3>
+<h3>Website | Web Application</h3>
-Sitio web personal.
-Proyecto desarrollado con Spring Boot utilizando el patrón de diseño MVC.
-Se utilizó Google Maps Javascript Api, Google Recaptcha, Spring Validation, RestTemplate, Hibernate y MySQL.
-En el front-end se utilizó Thymeleaf, JQuery y Bootstrap.
+Personal Website.
+Project developed with Spring Boot using the MVC design pattern.
+For the back-end, we used Google Maps Javascript Api, Google Recaptcha, Spring Validation, RestTemplate, Hibernate and MySQL.
+In the front-end, Thymeleaf, JQuery and Bootstrap were used.
 <br>Link: https://jorgesdiego.herokuapp.com/

-<h3>MyLocation | Aplicación Móvil</h3>
+<h3>MyLocation | Mobile Application</h3>
-Aplicación Android en la cual se muestra información detallada sobre la ubicación actual del dispositivo.
-Se utilizó Clean Architecture como patrón de arquitectura y MVVM en la capa de presentación.
-En la parte del back-end usó Google Maps Api, Geocoder Api, Corrutinas, LiveData, Room y SQLite.
-Para la vinculación de datos con las vistas se usó DataBinding y NavigationUI en la navegación entre fragmentos.
-Dagger Hilt para inyección de dependencias y JUnit 5 para testing.
+Android application in which detailed information about the current location of the device is displayed.
+Clean Architecture was used as the architecture pattern and MVVM in the presentation layer.
+In the back-end part, Google Maps Api, Geocoder Api, Coroutines, LiveData, Room and SQLite were used.
+Also it were used  DataBinding for data binding with views and NavigationUI in the navigation between fragments.
+Dagger Hilt for dependency injection and JUnit 5 for testing.
 <br>Link: https://play.google.com/store/apps/details?id=com.levelabdev.location

-<h3>E-commerce | Aplicación Web</h3>
+<h3>E-commerce | Web Application</h3>
-Sitio web para la administración de productos de supermercado.
-Operaciones como listar, actualizar, borrar y ver detalles de productos.
-Proyecto desarrollado con Spring Boot utilizando el patrón de diseño MVC.
-Se empleó Spring Validation, Apache Tomcat, Sring Data JPA y MySQL en la parte del back-end.
-En el front-end se usó ReactJS, Axios y Material UI.
+Website for the administration of supermarket products.
+Operations such as listing, updating, deleting and viewing product details.
+Project developed with Spring Boot using the MVC design pattern.
+Spring Validation, Apache Tomcat, Sring Data JPA and MySQL were used in the back-end part.
+In the front-end ReactJS, Axios and Material UI were used.
+This project repository is public.
 <br>Link: https://github.com/djorges/Ecommerce

-<h3>Blog | Aplicación Web</h3>
+<h3>Blog | Web Application</h3>
-Aplicación web de blog.
-RestApi desarrollado en Kotlin con Spring Boot y el patrón de diseño MVC.
-En la parte del back-end se usó Spring Validation, Spring Security + JWT, Apache Tomcat, Spring Data JPA y MySQL.
+Blog web application.
+RestApi developed in Kotlin with Spring Boot and the MVC design pattern.
+In the back-end part, Spring Validation, Spring Security + JWT, Apache Tomcat, Spring Data JPA and MySQL were used.
 <br> Link: https://github.com/djorges/Blog

-<h3>Music Store | Aplicación Web</h3>
+<h3>Music Store | Web Application</h3>
-Tienda de música.
-Operaciones CRUD.
-Proyecto desarrollado en Kotlin con Spring Boot y el patrón de diseño MVC.
-En la parte del back-end se usó Spring Validation, Spring Security, Apache Tomcat, Hibernate y MySQL.
-Se utilizó Thymeleaf, JQuery y Bootstrap en la parte del front-end.
+Music store.
+CRUD operations.
+Project developed in Kotlin with Spring Boot and the MVC design pattern.
+In the back-end part, Spring Validation, Spring Security, Apache Tomcat, Hibernate and MySQL were used.
+Thymeleaf, JQuery and Bootstrap were used in the front-end part.
+This project repository is currently private.

-<h3>GestionEmpleados | Aplicación Web</h3>
+<h3>GestionEmpleados | Web Application</h3>
 Link: https://github.com/djorges/Gestion-Empleados

-<h3>Dictionary | Aplicación Móvil</h3>
+<h3>Dictionary | Mobile Application</h3>
-Aplicación desarrollada con Clean Architecture como patrón de arquitectura y MVVM en la capa de presentación.
-Para el back-end se empleó Retrofit 2, Corrutinas, Flow, Room y SQLite.
+Application developed with Clean Architecture as architecture pattern and MVVM in the presentation layer.
+For the back-end, Retrofit 2, Coroutines, Flow, Room and SQLite were used.
-En el front-end se usó las librerias de Compose, State y Navigation UI.
+In the front-end, the Compose, State and Navigation UI libraries were used.
 Link: https://github.com/djorges/DictionaryApp